The author is an internet writer who loves to share car tips with readers.

-You may be surprised to learn that the wiring in your car, along with some of the rubber used for hoses, ia actually enticing to the chipmunks and field mice that roam in your neck of the woods.
+You may be surprised to learn that the wiring in your car, along with some of the rubber used for hoses, is actually enticing to the chipmunks and field mice that roam in your neck of the woods.
 According to the latest reports, while these rodents have been known to cause problems under the hood for decades, the problem has gotten worse!
 The materials used in your car are more attractive than ever to these little creatures.

 Consumer Reports points out that chipmunks and field mice are finding some of the parts automakers are using in cars today quite appetizing.
 The plant-based biodegradable materials that are used in an effort to reduce waste are something the rodents can't wait to sink their teeth into.